induane/asinine-website/topics/articles/editorial/article_22.rst

 his employer should not discriminate against anyone?
 Disgusting!
 Now, I must finish this memo to see if he's going to call for eugenics next.

   *This document is mostly written from the perspective of Google's Mountain View campus, I can't speak about other offices or countries.*

   *Of course, I may be biased and only see evidence that supports my viewpoint.
 In terms of political biases, I consider myself a classical liberal and strongly value individualism and reason.
-I'd be very happy to discuss any of the document further and provide more citations.* – Page 2 citations
+I'd be very happy to discuss any of the document further and provide more citations.* – :ref:`Page 2 citations<gog_footnotes>`

 The citations on page 2 are the next part that caught my eye.
 Damore points out that he can only speak from experience and goes on to say that he may also be biased and ONLY SEE evidence that supports his viewpoint.
 In other words, he could be wrong and he knows it.
 What a psychopath!

   *Neither side is 100% correct and both viewpoints are necessary for a functioning society or, in this case, company.
 A company too far to the right may be slow to react, overly hierarchical, and untrusting of others.
   In contrast, a company too far to the left will constantly be changing (deprecating much loved services), over diversify its interests (ignoring or being ashamed of its core business), and overly trust its employees and competitors.*

   *Only facts and reason can shed light on these biases, but when it comes to diversity and inclusion, Google's left bias has created a politically correct monoculture that maintains its hold by shaming dissenters into silence.
 This silence removes any checks against encroaching extremist and authoritarian policies.
-For the rest of this document, I'll concentrate on the extreme stance that all differences in outcome are due to differential treatment and the authoritarian element that's required to actually discriminate to create equal representation.* – Page 3
+For the rest of this document, I'll concentrate on the extreme stance that all differences in outcome are due to differential treatment and the authoritarian element that's required to actually discriminate to create equal representation.* – :ref:`Page 3 <gog_neither_correct>`

 Being too far left or right can hurt your company by affecting how you run the business and stop you from making the best decisions for said business.
-Damore believes Google has moved too far left, shames dissenters, and wants to look at Google's policies that he believes are discriminatory?
-Fuck... and it took him two paragraphs to say all that?
+Damore believes Google has moved too far left, shames dissenters, and he wants to look at Google's policies that he believes are discriminatory?
+Fuck … and it took him two paragraphs to say all that?

   *At Google, we're regularly told that implicit (unconscious) and explicit biases are holding women back in tech and leadership.
-Of course, men and women experience bias, tech, and the workplace differently and we should be cognizant of this, but it's far from the whole story.* – Page 3
+Of course, men and women experience bias, tech, and the workplace differently and we should be cognizant of this, but it's far from the whole story.* – :ref:`Page 3 <echo_non_bias_gap>`

 Damore admits that implicit bias and explicit biases do affect women and we should be understanding of that.
 This cisgendered man might as well have said women should be pregnant, barefoot, and in the kitchen!
 The rest of page 3 lays out that men and women are biologically different.
 Is this up for debate?

-The information on page 4 gets a little hairier.
+The information on :ref:`page 4 <echo_personality_diff>` gets a little hairier.
 Damore compares the personalities of men and women, stating, "Women generally also have a stronger interest in people rather than things, relative to men".
-Okay, nothing upsetting here.
+Ok, nothing upsetting here.
 What else?
 Women are more agreeable?
 I can't agree with this, mostly because I am not a woman.
-He goes on to link that to women being less likely to ask for a raise or negotiate salaries.
+He also makes mention that women are less likely to ask for a raise or negotiate salaries.
 I've read this in nearly every piece explaining the gender wage gap as a possible factor.
 It does not make it fact, but it does mean it isn't beyond the pale.
 And finally, women have higher anxiety.
 On social media, this really pissed some people off.
 Especially when I argued with them and posted information backing this claim up.
 I think the most important thing to do here is understand he means in general.
 As he stated before, he's not saying women cannot be in higher stress jobs.
 He is saying on average they are more prone to anxiety and it is his opinion that it MAY be another reason why women are underrepresented in the tech field.

 Page 5 is important.
 I want to post it in near entirety.